-- · vote FOR all nominees;
+- vote FOR all nominees;

-- · WITHHOLD votes for all nominees; or
+- WITHHOLD votes for all nominees; or

 - WITHHOLD votes as to specific nominees.

-Unless you tell us by your proxy to vote differently, your shares will be voted FOR the Board's nominees.
-If a quorum is present, the four nominees who receive the most votes will be elected.
+Unless you elect to vote differently by so indicating on your signed proxy, your shares will be voted FOR the Board's nominees.
+If a quorum is present, the four Class I nominees and the Class II nominee who receive the most votes will be elected.
 Broker non-votes and votes that are withheld will not count as either votes for or against the nominee.